Kenesary's Rebellion: Kazakh campaign of 1843—1844

 Letter from Kenesary Kasymov to the military governor of Orenburg.
 February 22, 1841.

 Separate detachments of rebels attacked Russian trade caravans heading from the Siberian line, and from Troitsk to Tashkent.
 By these events, Kenesary significantly paralyzed Russian trade in the Central Asian markets.
 To suppress the uprising, a punitive detachment of 1900 people was sent from Orenburg, led by military foreman Lebedev.
-He was joined by hundreds of Kazakhs from the clans Qypshaq and Kerei, dissatisfied with Kenesary.
+He was joined by hundreds of Kazakhs from the clans Kypchak and Kerei, dissatisfied with Kenesary.
 Kenesary, who knew the region well, went on the offensive and on the night of July 20–21, 1844, utterly defeated the detachment of Sultan Zhantorin.
 The military foreman Lebedev, for slowness and failure to provide immediate assistance, was removed from command of the military detachment.
 Inspired by the victory, the main forces of Kenesary attacked the Catherine Fortress on August 14, 1844, burning the suburbs; 40–100 people were taken prisoner.

 Lebedev's detachment managed to capture the nomad camps of the Kenesary auls for the winter and defeat them.
 They captured 14 people, including several relatives of Kenesary.
 Of the auls subject to Kenesary, there were 50 people killed.
 But Lebedev's detachment could not develop a further offensive on the Kazakh steppes.
 This was interrupted by the spring flood.
 Lebedev and his detachment had to go back.
 However, these expeditions undermined the authority of the rebellious Khan among the locals.

 In 1844, the expedition of General Zhemchuzhnikov acted against Kenesary.
 On the part of the Orenburg governorate, a detachment was formed from the Kazakhs loyal to the Russian government, on the part of the Siberian Governor General, two detachments were formed: one, under the command of Yesaul Lebedev, consisting of 250 people with two guns, and the other, under the command of the centurion Falileev, consisting of 150 Cossacks.
 However, the Russian detachments were unable to connect in time, and Lebedev's detachment had to return to Orsk.
 Kenesary managed to defeat the Kazakh detachment of Akhmet Dzhantyurin.
 The remnants of the detachment united with the detachment of General Zhemchuzhnikov.
 On August 22, 1844, Russian troops reached the Mugodzhar Mountains, but Kenesary left the encirclement.
 Having achieved nothing, the Russian detachments returned to the Siberian line.

 In parallel, a detachment under the command of Dunikovsky joined the expedition and on July 21 defeated Kanesary on the Tobol River, Kanesary was able to inflict significant damage to the vanguard, which consisted only of Kazakhs.
 The Russians forced the Kenesars to retreat in flight.

 Kenesary understood that he needed to temporarily enter the trust of Orenburg department, and, if possible, avoid conflict with him.
 Therefore, for some time he stopped hostilities on the Orenburg line, and moved the center of military clashes against the West Siberian General Government.
 Wandering in the space between the Syr Darya river and Lake Tely-Kul, Kenesary in 1842 made an armed attack on the territories subordinate to the West Siberian Governorate.